RogelioRichmanAstronaut/AI-Script-Generator/README.md

 - 🔄 Coherent topic organization
 - 🔌 Support for multiple AI providers (Gemini/OpenAI)
 - ⏱️ Time-marked sections for pacing
+- 🌐 Multilingual interface (English/Spanish) with flag selector
+- 🌍 Generation in ANY language through the guiding prompt (not limited to UI languages)

 ## Output Format